SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Infiltrate an enemy-held location (typically an outpost or airbase) to rescue prisoners of war.
 Each rescued prisoner joins your cause, providing HR and boosting morale.
 Successfully rescuing POWs increases support in the nearest city.

+**How to Complete:** Prisoners spawn at building positions within the target location.
+Interact with each prisoner using the flag action to free them.
+Once freed, prisoners will follow you.
+Escort all prisoners to your HQ (within 50 meters).
+Each prisoner that reaches HQ alive provides rewards.
+If all prisoners die, the mission fails.

 **Success:**
 - **Money**: 100 € per prisoner (normal) / 200 € per prisoner (difficult)
 - **HR**: 2 per prisoner rescued